michael-royalty/michael-royalty.github.io/NiagaraPreciseCollisions.md

 You may need to limit the max speed of smaller particles, or make your box shapes thicker, if you see particles going into boxes.

-# Improvements:
+## Future Improvements:
-We can make it easier to set up multiple tiers.
+# We can make it easier to set up multiple tiers.
 Stage 1 (Manual): combine the intra-particle reader to take multiple particle readers and neighbor grids.
 We can have one intra-particle reader scratch for 2 sizes, and one for 3 sizes.
 Stage 2 (Automatic): combine the multiple readers and neighbor grids into an array.
 Then we can have as many sizes as we want.